HerreTorensma/3d_engine/README.md

         - Remove the dictionary shit from the ecs
             - Actually remove the dict completely
         - [x] Rethink what should be in core.h and global.h
+        - Instead of returning structs in create functions, make init function that have a pointer to a struct as a paramter.
+This way you can decide per case if the struct should be statically or dynamically allocated.

     - Add sound with SDL2_Mixer
     - Add collision